TinySquid/py-todo-app/README.md

 # Usage

-1. Clone the repo into a directory of your choosing.
+1. Fork (if you want to make changes) or clone the repo into a directory of your choosing.

 2. Run `pipenv install` to setup the virtual env